phetsims/equality-explorer/doc/lock-scenarios.md

 ## Separate Like Terms

 The first 16 scenarios involve screens where like terms are placed in separate cells on the scale.
 Those screens are _Numbers_ and _Variables_.
+Scenarios 1-5 involve dragging a term from a toolbox.
+Scenarios 6-16 involve dragging a term from a plate.

 ### Scenario 1